Herbal & Flower Teas

 - Rinse the spatholobus stem.
 Rinse the red dates.

-- Combine both ingredients in a pot with 6 cups (about 1.4 litres) of water.
+- Combine both ingredients in a pot with 6 cups of water.

 - Bring to a boil, then reduce heat and simmer for 1.5 hours until the liquid reduces to about 2 cups.